carpentries-incubator/python-testing/_episodes/04-units.md

 teaching: 10
 exercises: 0
 questions:
-- "How much is a unit of code?"
+- "What is a unit of code?"
 objectives:
 - "Understand that functions are the atomistic unit of software."
 - "Understand that simpler units are easier to test than complex ones."